cristydobson/CryptoMarket_iOS_MVVM_Combine/README.md

 #### Testing API Endpoints

-When fetching data using a **REST API**, we must test that the endpoints being used will return an **HTTP** response status code 200, so we can successfully get our expected data.
+When fetching data using a **REST API**, we must test that the endpoints being used will successfully return our expected data, instead of an **API** error.

 **Example:**